attidack/Regex-Tutorial/gist-template.md

 ### Character Classes
 - \d matches a digit (equivalent to [0-9])

-### Flags
-- A regex usually comes within this form /abc/, where the search pattern is delimited by two slash characters /.
-At the end we can specify a flag with these values

 ### Grouping and Capturing
 - parentheses create a capturing group, like everything before and after the @ then after the . (period)
 ### Bracket Expressions